mihul04saxena/Personal-Finance-Tracker/README.md

 ## Author

-This program was developed by [Your Name] for educational purposes.
+This program was developed by [Mihul Saxena] for educational purposes.

-## License

-This program is licensed under the [Your License].
-Please see the LICENSE file for more information.

 ## Contributions